Aperiodic and linearly repetitive Lorentz gases of finite horizon are not exponentially mixing: The structure of linearly repetitive sets

 \section{The structure of linearly repetitive sets}

 In this section we recall some properties of linearly repetitive Delone sets which will be crucial to the proof of the main result.
-Our main reference for this section is \cite{AC:tower}, see also \cite{ACCDP:LR}.
+Our main reference for this section is \cite{AC:tower}.
+Note that \cite{AC:tower} is written entirely in terms of Delone sets, whereas here we will need analogous results for Delone multisets.
+The extension for Delone multisets is rather straight forward; we will comment on the extensions at every step.

 The \textbf{repetitivity function} $M_\Lambda$ assigns to each $R>0$ the least $T$ such that every ball of radius $T$ contains a copy of every $R$-cluster that is found in $\Lambda$.
-A Delone set $\Lambda$ is \textbf{linearly repetitive} if there exists a $L>1$ such that the repetitivity function is bounded as $M_\Lambda(R)\leq L R$.
-It is known that linear repetitivity implies unique ergodicity \cite{ACCDP:LR} but this can fail for very mild superlinear repetitivity \cite{LP:rep, CN:examples}.
+A Delone set (or Delone multiset) $\Lambda$ is \textbf{linearly repetitive} if there exists an $L>1$ such that the repetitivity function is bounded as $M_\Lambda(R)\leq L R$.
+It is known that linear repetitivity implies unique ergodicity \cite{ACCDP:LR} of the $\mathbb{R}^d$ action on $\Omega_\Lambda$ but this can fail for very mild superlinear repetitivity \cite{LP:rep, CN:examples}.